radepal/aws-helm-service-chart/README.md

 2. The docker image must be able to be pulled from a valid image repository.
 3. This chart has been pushed to a reachable helm chart repository or the whole chart
    has been integrated into your local project
-4. You need a pre-configured AWS EKS installation and your EKS cluster
-   needs to have a valid ingress configuration reachable from the internet.
+4. The cluster must be reachable by the Certificate Authority supporting ACME
-5. There needs to be a Route53 Record Set defined with a wildcard DNS name aliasing the ingress's Load Balancer name.
+5. There needs to be a DNS Record Set defined with a wildcard DNS name aliasing the ingress's Load Balancer name.
 6. K8S Cert Manager needs to be installed on the cluster
 7. You can access your cluster with `kubectl`